morisasy/goalapp/README.md

 # Gaol Setter App

 ## Usage
-  - Rename the .envexample to .env and add your MONGO_URI
+  - Rename the dotenv.txt to .env and add your MONGO_URI
 ## Backend deps
 - npm install